Speed Racer

 (1984)

 The 1984 and 1997 albums were regular U.S. releases.
-The German and other European imports that were released in between these two regular releases have the same contents as the 1984 P.E.G. release.
-The 1997 album has fallen out of print because P.E.G. closed up shop, so you won't find it in many stores anymore.
-The 2001 release is available only through online soundtrack specialty retailers.
+The German and other European imports that were released in between those two regular releases have the same contents as the 1984 P.E.G. release.
+The 1997 album has fallen out of print because P.E.G. went out of business.

 None.